baqir-rizavi/BeatBot/README.md

 # BeatBot
-A music app with Flask backend and ReactJS frontend.
+A music app with Flask backend and ReactJS frontend